codemagic-ci-cd/codemagic-docs/content/teams/teams.md

 Users that have triggered builds can be invited to the team by clicking **Add to team** on the email address in the list of users.

-## Public dashboards
+## Shared dashboards

-The public dashboards feature makes it possible to share the team's builds and build artifacts via a public link.
-Read more about this feature [here](../publishing-yaml/public-dashboards).
+The shared dashboards feature makes it possible to share the team's builds and build artifacts via a public link.
+Read more about this feature [here](/publishing-yaml/shared-dashboards).

 ## Managing team integrations